CHINA CONSTRUCTION BANK SEMINAR SERIES

 Why People Invest in Art and Antique Market in the UK?

-In the lastest of our Culture, Corporate and Business (CCB) Seminar Series, our China Construction Bank students had the pleasure of having an art specialist Ms Tess Situ, Head of Global Sales and Marketing at The Swan, give them a specialist seminar about the financial aspect behind the business of buying and selling art.
+On Wednesday, 3 April 2019, the CCB executives had the pleasure of having an art specialist Ms Tess Situ, Head of Global Sales and Marketing at The Swan, give them a specialist seminar about the financial aspect behind the business of buying and selling art.
 The Swan is an auction house in Tetsworth which boasts more than 40 showrooms of the finest quality English, French and country furniture from the 17th century to collectors’ items.
 As for our speaker, Ms Situ has been in the antique trade for over ten years, and very experienced business practitioner in art trading. on top of her international experience in finance.

 Before diving into the business aspect of the antique market, Ms Situ gave the executives a brief history on the art market.
 Before the 1800s, the art market was very different because at that time the artists’ work was usually commissioned by his patron hence it was not tradable.
 As a result, the artists did not have any creative freedom, nor did they have any respect or fame.
 Further, more attention was paid to the art materials used, such as gold or precious stones, rather than the art itself.